webNeat/focus/story/2-create-system-tray/README.md

 1. The menu item still shows `Hide` when I click the icon on the system tray.
 2. When the window is shown again, the text I typed last time is still there.

 Let's start by fixing the second problem which is easier.
-All we have to do is to set the `content` state to empty string after invoking the `add_task` command.
+All we have to do is to set the `content` state to an empty string after invoking the `add_task` command.

 ```ts
 function App() {